jyee/guestbook/README.md

 The Datadog Agent runs as a [Kubernetes Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 This guarantees that one Datadog Agent pod will be running on each node in the Kubernetes cluster.
 As we saw earlier, each instance of the guestbook application will receive this host node IP using the `DOGSTATSD_HOST_IP` environment variable.

 The `datadog-agent.yaml` file also includes an implementation of Kube State Metrics.
 This allows the Datadog agent to gather more information about the health and performance of the Kubernetes cluster.

+### Running Gremlin
+TODO: Add info about the Gremlin DS here.